strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 ## Model creation

 ::: strapi Creating models with the Content-Types Builder If you are just starting out, it is very convenient to generate some models with the Content-Types Builder directly in the admin interface.
-You can then review the generated model mappings on the code level.
+You can then review the generated model mappings at the code level.
 The UI takes over a lot of validation tasks and gives you a feeling for available features.
 :::

 **Content-Type** models can be created: